integrator.io has three dashboards you can use to address errors, run a flow, or see all the flows where your connections are referenced.

 - Import: Changes made to the import record.

 - Async helper: In the event that certain data is unavailable, an async helper has the app’s API ping integrator.io when the info is available.
 The flow will be paused until the data is received.

 - File definitions: Changes to the rules that define how integrator.io should parse or generate EDI or fixed width files.

-- Select user: Show changes made by a specific user.
+- Select user: Filter results by a specific user.

-- Select source: See changes made from a specific source:
+- Select source: Filter results by a specific source:

 - UI: Changes were made from the user interface.